Modern Times (IU album): "The Red Shoes"

 The single was released on October 8, 2013, along with the whole album, and its music video was officially unveiled at 11:00 am KST on the same day (although it premiered a day earlier on SBS MTV).
 The video, directed by Hwang Soo-ah, features cameo appearances from Yoo Hee-yeol (also known as the sole member of one-man project band Toy), electronic duo Peppertones, and models Fhi Fan and Jang Ki-yong.
 A performance-centered music video for "The Red Shoes" was also released via LOEN's official YouTube channel on October 21.

 "The Red Shoes" reached number one on both the Gaon Digital Chart and Download Charts in the third week of October 2013.
-It also topped the K-pop Hot 100 for two consecutive weeks, becoming the singer's third number-one hit on the chart, after "You & I" (2011–12) and "Every End of the Day" (2012).
+It also topped the K-pop Hot 100 for two consecutive weeks, becoming the singer's third number-one hit on the chart.
 "The Red Shoes" received six music program awards throughout October and was the 42nd biggest selling digital song of 2013 in South Korea.
+It sold 1,359,107 downloads by the end of 2014.